Shepherd's Pie Baked Potatoes Are an Easy Mashup of Two of Our Favorite Comfort Foods

 Serious Eats / Amanda Suarez

-9. To Assemble and Bake: Adjust oven rack to center position and preheat oven to 425°F (220°C).Brush outer skins with melted butter and place in a 9- by 13-inch dish.
+9. To Assemble and Bake: Adjust oven rack to center position and preheat oven to 425°F (220°C).Brush outer skins with melted butter and place on a sheet pan or in a 9- by 13-inch dish.
 Fill hollowed skins generously with meat mixture.

 Two image collage of brushing potatoes and filling with meat